Node.js

 Concurrency

-Fire many concurrent session.get() calls from the same Session and you're fine.
+Many concurrent session.get() calls from the same Session work fine.
 The cgo transport handles parallel dials and the Node side uses koffi's thread-pool offload so the event loop stays responsive.

 What that means: